Key points in this article:

 What is ecommerce customer experience?

-Customer experience is the interaction between the shopper and your business.
-In the ecommerce industry, this starts when the shopper discovers your online store.
+Ecommerce customer experience starts when the shopper discovers your online store.

 Browsing your product listings, adding items to the cart, and checking out are all part of it as well.
 Follow-up communications after the sale can also play a role in somebody’s overall impression of your company.

-Although customer experience is all about the shopper’s interaction with the retailer, it’s not a passive process for the business.
+Although CX is all about the customer’s interaction with the retailer, it’s not a passive process for the business.
 Online commerce stores need to play an active role in engaging and communicating with people when they shop.

 What is customer experience management?